Best Android phone with removable battery 2025

 How to choose

 Android phones with removable batteries are far less commonplace than they once used to be, but they still very much exist.
-Overall, the one that we recommend most people pick up is the Fairphone 5.
-Not only is the battery removable, but the entire rig is modular so you can upgrade, swap, and replace parts whenever it tickles your fancy.
+Overall, the one that we recommend most people go for is the Fairphone 5.
+Not only is the battery removable, but the entire rig is modular so you can upgrade, swap, and replace parts whenever you feel like.

-If you need something more powerful, Samsung makes some of the best cheap Android phones.
-It has created one of the best, most robust phones with a removable battery in the form of the XCover6 Pro.
+If you need something more powerful, Samsung makes some of the best cheap Android phones in the business.
+The company offers one of the best and most robust phones with a removable battery, namely the Galaxy XCover6 Pro.
 The phone features military-grade levels of durability and is powered by a Qualcomm Snapdragon 778G chipset, which provides a decent amount of processing power for everyday usage.
+It's a bit dated at this point, but you can still get quite a few years of use out of this thing.

 Be an expert in 5 minutes